Sign up for the

 Learn how to protect yourself from scammers

-Have you gotten a call from someone who says your computer has a virus and they need remote access to fix it?
+Have you gotten a call or a pop-up message that says your computer has a virus?
+And then you're told you need to hand over remote access to your computer to fix it?
 You're not alone.
 Americans lost an estimated $1.5 billion to scammers posing as tech company employees.
-But no matter what tactic they use, scammers have one purpose: to take your money.
+No matter what tactic they use, scammers have one purpose: to take your money.

 According to Microsoft, the majority of people losing money to tech scams are millennials.
 By contrast, only 3% of users who listed their age as 55-65, or users who listed their age as 66+ years old, had lost money by continuing with a scam.
-Regardless of age, everyone needs to know what to watch out for.
+Regardless of age – and regardless of your level of computer proficiency – everyone needs to know what to watch out for.

 What it is:

-Scammers call and try to gain your trust by pretending to be associated with well-known companies or confusing you with a barrage of technical terms.
+Scammers try to gain your trust by pretending to be associated with well-known companies or confusing you with a barrage of technical terms.

 Once they've gained your trust, they may: